mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 **Default**: none <br>
 **Context**: http, server, location, if in location

-This directive assigns the `value` to the `$variable`, similar to the [`set`](#set) directive.
-The difference is that `proxy_set` is executed after the response header is received from the origin (in case of a cache miss) or read from the cache.
-Therefore the `value` can be a response header value.
+This directive assigns the `value` to the `$variable`.
+The `value` can be another variable or a composition of variables and literals.
+While looking very similar to the [`set`](#set) directive, the biggest difference is the time at which they are executed.
+The `set` directive is executed during the "rewrite" phases which are very early -- almost right after the request is received from the client.
+On the contrary, `proxy_set` is executed after the response header is received from the origin (in case of a cache miss) or read from the cache.
+Therefore the `value` can have information contained in the response header (after modified by any [`origin_header_modify`](#origin_header_modify) directive).
 In addition, this directive supports the `if()` parameter which can set a condition for the assignment to happen.
 Here are a few examples:
 ```nginx
 set $cache_time 1d; # by default, cache for 1 day
 # if origin responds a "cachetime" header, use it to override the default